webwithaman/live-cohort-by-sheryians-coding-school/classroom-projects/classroom-project-05-sheryians/README.md

 ## Classroom Project 5 by Sheryians Coding School

 This is a responsive and attractive agency/portfolio template built with HTML, CSS, and SCSS.
-It adapts seamlessly to all devices, showcasing services and projects with a clean, professional design.
+It adapts seamlessly to all devices, showcasing services, team & clients with a clean, professional design.

 ## Live Demo